-Condition CCR Unit Recommendation(s) Report Section Tall vegetation was observed in intermediate and final cover areas Module 1 and 2 Vegetated areas shall be maintained and mowed 4.3.2 Erosion of drainage material around three outlet culverts Module 2 (contact water area) Continued observation for eroded areas and repair if observed 4.3.4 Minor erosion around the perimeter of Module 3 Module 3 Continued observation for eroded areas and repair if observed 4.3.4 Accumulated CCR in the contact water management area Module 2 Accumulated CCR should be removed periodically to prevent impedance of contact water or prevent the release of CCR into the leachate/surface water pond 4.4.2.1
+Condition CCR Unit Recommendation(s) Report Section Small shrub growing in southwest grouted riprap down chute Module 1 Remove any vegetation growth in down chutes and continue to observe vegetation growth.
+4.3.2 Tall vegetation was observed in areas along storm water berms and grouted riprap down chutes Modules 1 and 2 All vegetated areas shall be maintained and mowed.
+Continue to observe for any inappropriate growth.
+4.3.2 Small tree growth in west riprap slope Contact Water/Leachate Pond Remove any vegetative growth in riprap and continue to observe.
+4.3.2 Erosion of drainage material around three outlet culverts Module 2 (contact water area) Continued observation for eroded areas and repair if observed.
+4.3.4 Minor erosion around the western perimeter of Module 3 Module 3 Continued observation for eroded areas and repair if observed.
+4.3.4 Accumulated CCR in the contact water management area Module 2 Accumulated CCR should be removed periodically to prevent impedance of contact water or prevent the release of CCR into the leachate/surface water pond.
+Potentially install sediment sock or similar erosion controls across the management area.
+Continue to observe and clean out area periodically.
+4.4.2.1 CCR tracking on roads Exit from Module 2 Continue to use regular housekeeping practices as described in the fugitive dust plan.
+4.4.2.1